doingwebthings/Slate/readme.md

 `/controllers`: you can put in here some classes for custom code to keep the file index.php slim

-`/client`: this is a yeoman webapp. uses grunt and bower. the dist folder is also the template-folder for slim
+`/client`: this is a yeoman webapp. uses grunt and bower. the dist folder is also the template-folder for slim.
+The directory `dist` is created by grunt when you build the app.

 If you use the client directory with the provided files, make sure to run these commands after cloning the repository: